Updated March 11, 2026

 There’s no single app that does everything.
 Use the right tool for the job.

-We built Arting because we wanted one simple answer: What exhibitions are on in SF right now?
+We built Arting because we wanted one simple answer: What exhibitions are on right now?

 Other apps are great for buying art or exploring museum collections, but none focused on the simple question of “what should I go see this weekend?”